Bus fare Babies

 Secrertary: Mrs Nokwanda Makubalo

 Myself and my family moved to Hamburg in January 2008.
-The past year has been spent fixing up suitable accommodation for ourselves and trying to arrange a suitable site for the birth centre.
+The first year was been spent fixing up suitable accommodation for ourselves and trying to arrange a suitable site for the birth centre.

-In terms of the site of the Birth Centre, we felt that a 4ha piece of land would be suitable.
+In terms of the site of the Birth Centre, we felt that a large piece of land would be suitable.
 The community offered land to start the project, we were however advised that in the interest of securing funding, we would have more success if the land was either leases formally for a long-term period or purchased as this would afford the project more security.
-We have identified an appropriate site in the village and are in the process of purchasing the land required.
-The community has been involved in the decision of location and have agreed on the proposed site as being suitable.
+We identified an appropriate site in the village.
+The community was been involved in the decision of location and have agreed on the proposed site as being suitable.
 The site is well situated in the village at a walkable distance, and close to the road and will be suitably private for laboring women.

 Although the community is impatient for the project to begin.

-The securing of land has been a necessary but protracted process and we are awaiting transfer on the afore mentioned piece of land.
+The securing of land has been a necessary but protracted process and as mentioned earlier, we have now purchased the land

 Funding and sustainability

-In order to make the Birth Centre sustainable, women will be required to pay the cost of their bus fare that they would have had to pay to go to a government hospital in a large city to have their baby at the Birth Centre, hence the name Bus Fare Babies.
-The majority of funds will be obtained from donations, both nationally and overseas sources.
+In order to make the Birth Centre sustainable, women were asked to pay the cost of their bus fare that they would have had to pay to go to a government hospital in a large city to have their baby at the Birth Centre, hence the name Bus Fare Babies.
+This fee was R150, not very much but we have found that birth is not seen as having value and in order for women to be able to have choice we have chosen to drop this fee.
+Since 2014 the care we offer has been offered free of charge.